michaelsproul/autozfs/README.md

 $ sudo launchctl load /Library/LaunchDaemons/autozfs.plist
 ```

+## Persmissions

+In order for this service to work as expected, you need to allow 'autozfs' 'Full Disk Access' in the macOS privacy pane.

 ## How does it work?

 A background daemon started via `launchd` and running as root listens for "Disk Arbitration"